donnemartin/dev-setup/README.md

 ### Install Xcode Command Line Tools

 An important dependency before many tools such as Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers like gcc that will allow you to build from source.
+Git is also included.

 Now, Xcode weight something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.